Not Long Now

 I intuited she meant the brothel, and didn’t press the matter.
 “No doubt” I offered, “It’s nice at the top.
 But also lonely, I imagine.
 Don’t you think it would all be more manageable with a bit of help?
 Two heads are better than one.”
 I flashed a conspiratorial smile.

-“...You’re being fresh, aren’t you.”
-I laughed.
+“...You’re being fresh, aren’t you” she accused.
+I just laughed.
 “Could be!
 You do look rather fetching in a bonnet.”
-She sternly blushed as the two of us, leaning against the inner railing, gazed up through a circular opening in the roof at the canopy of stars overhead.
+She then sternly blushed as the two of us, leaning against the inner railing, gazed up through a circular opening in the roof at the canopy of stars overhead.

 Once outside my room I gazed over the railing at the pandemonium unfolding below.
 The entire metal skeleton of the building swayed visibly, making a deafening mixture of creaks, grinding noises and shudders over which the cries of frightened youth were only barely audible.

-“I have nowhere else!” she cried, tears now flowing freely.
+“I have nowhere else!” she cried, tears bursting forth.
 “I’m not going back to that place!
 I’m NEVER going back!!”
 I took a moment to realize what she meant.
 Then, solemnly, I helped her fill her bag the rest of the way with whatever looked like it could be sold for a high price.

 The corridor swayed sickeningly beneath us as we fled for the stairwell.
 It was a harrowing descent, neither of us certain we’d reach the bottom before the quake toppled the orphanage.
 Just when I finally understood it, too.
 Just when I finally felt I belonged.

 We joined a crowd of children in the fields outside, watching the towering orphanage violently shudder.
 Only once I was sure Agnes and I were safe did I make the connection.
 The ground beneath us was still.
 It had only ever been the orphanage itself which shook.